 Lee: I found that the other stories I heard, the other kinder, each had their own unique stories -- that every child that said goodbye to his or her parents and left their homes had a different experience, a different way of looking at their past and how it shaped their future.
 These were children whose lives and circumstances were formed by the shattering events of world history; children forced into new environments, different cultures and into adulthood.

-Mona has performed The Pianist of Willesden Lane all over, including two runs at our local Geffen Playhouse, a run which just finished in New York, a production starting this week in San Diego and elsewhere.
+Mona has performed The Pianist of Willesden Lane all over, including two runs at our local Geffen Playhouse.
 Why do you think this story is resonating for so many people today?

 Lee: As the years have passed, I know that both Mona and I have observed that what contemporary kids are dealing with is not so different.
 Many of our children live in a world today where homes are fractured, neighborhoods are war zones, classrooms are crowded.
 For even the more fortunate, economic security, the job market, the environment -- all present an uncertain and indeterminate future.
 Ultimately, Lisa’s story and the stories of the children of Willesden Lane are the story of a community of young people -- one of trust, hope, inspiration and perseverance.
 Their mutual love and respect brought them through perhaps the greatest tragedy of modern history.
 Our dream is that perhaps, through our book and its study, contemporary students can begin to create a better, kinder, more tolerant world for themselves -- and for their children.